AkshayChandole/High-Level-Design-Handbook/Non-Functional Requirements/Scalability.md

 # Scalability

-Discover how to achieve system scalability to handle increasing workloads without performance degradation.
-Compare vertical and horizontal scaling strategies, and apply techniques such as load balancing, caching, and sharding.
-Learn to make informed System Design decisions that balance cost, complexity, and growth.

 ## What is Scalability?

 Scalability is a system's ability to handle increasing workload without degrading latency, throughput, or reliability.
 For example, a search engine must support more concurrent users and larger indexes while keeping query latency low.
 A scalable system can increase capacity to meet demand without a noticeable drop in responsiveness or availability.